Polenta, Grits and Hominy: Setting the Record Straight Once and for All June 23 2020

 After having read two different articles online by two different authors in one week that tried (unsuccessfully) to delineate the difference between polenta and grits, I felt compelled to step into this discussion and set the record straight.

-Polenta: a European take on grits
+Polenta: a European take on grits or maybe vice-versa

 First, let's discuss polenta.
 One fact was stated correctly in both (practically identical) articles in question: polenta predates corn's arrival in Italy.
 Before corn (Zea mays) was imported from the American continent to Europe, Europeans were making porridge out of a variety of grains and legumes.
 Polenta is Roman in origin.
 Buckwheat, farro (ancient wheat) spelt, and chickpeas were all foods used to make polenta.
 The name given to this dish of mush when it was prepared in the place we today call Italy was "polenta."
 Polenta is referred to by other names by other European cultures: In Romania it is called mamaliga, in France it is called l'escatoun.